 There’s something to be said about playing games with friends or family something that Facebook games just can’t achieve.
 Maybe it’s actually being able to look your opponent in the eye?
 Or knowing that your opponent can’t be using the internet to place 75-point words?

-Board games are here to stay, and can be seen in more and more cafes around Europe.
+Board games are here to stay and can be seen in more and more cafes around Europe.
 Our Spotters have spotted this trend, and are also fans of board games and have shared some of their favorite spots for playing board games.
-There’s even some spots for buying games and toys, and they’re not only for kids!
+There are even some spots for buying games and toys, and they’re not only for kids!
 Here’s a selection:

-Tojeto – House of wise games & toys (by Miha Poredoš) in Ljubljana “[…] is a perfect place for each and everyone who is an explorer by heart and game freak.
+Tojeto in Ljubljana “[…] is a perfect place for each and everyone who is an explorer by heart and game freak.
 One step inside the shop and you dip into the magic world of puzzles, party and table games, […]”

-Ludo – Love to play? (by Martins Veidemanis) in Riga is not just any shop where you can buy games, “Ludo is way ahead every shop in Riga if we are talking about games.
-One will find almost every world famous board game there.
-It is possible not only to purchase many indoor and outdoor games here but also be a part of their board game club – join many enthusiasts in one of the game playing events.”
+Ludo – Love to play? in Riga is not just any shop where you can buy games, “Ludo is way ahead of every shop in Riga if we are talking about games.
+One will find almost every world-famous board game there.
+It is possible not only to purchase many indoor and outdoor games here but also be a part of their board game club – join many enthusiasts in one of the games playing events.”

 Chaff – Let the games begin! (by Wouter Spitters)

 “[…] every Thursday evening from 20:00 to 00:00 Chaff is the epicenter of the Brussels board games world.
 Dozens of people gather together.
 The concept is simple: go sit at a table and you wait for one of the sympathetic organizing dudes to pass by, you pay 3 euro and in return, you can a name tag and you can choose from dozens of often less known but fun games. “